 The Chase Sapphire Preferred features numerous benefits, but here are our top picks.

-Sapphire Preferred Cardholders who spend $4,000 in the first three months will receive a 60,000 point new account bonus.
-Compared to the Sapphire Reserve’s 50,000 bonus, you get an additional 10,000 points opting for the Sapphire Preferred.
+Sapphire Preferred Cardholders who spend $4,000 in the first three months will receive a 60,000-point new account bonus.
+This is equal to the Sapphire Reserve’s current welcome bonus (bonus_miles_full)

 - Cash – $600